 Diagnosing Rocky Mountain Spotted Fever in Dogs

 If a dog has Rocky Mountain Spotted Fever the complete blood count (CBC) may show low levels of platelets and red blood cells, abnormal white blood cell levels depending on the stage of the infection.
-The organ function tests may show low protein levels along with abnormal calcium, electrolyte, liver or kidney values.
+The organ function tests may show abnormal protein levels along with abnormal electrolyte, liver or kidney values.

 Treatment of Rocky Mountain Spotted Fever in Dogs